How to build a Hubspot AI chatbot

 Understanding Hubspot's chatbot capabilities

-The main tool is Chatflows, where you build bots that follow rule-based flows—like a script you map out using clicks and responses.
-These are great for simple tasks like answering common questions or guiding users to the right page.
+The main tool is Chatflows, where you build bots that follow rule-based flows - like a script you map out using clicks and responses.
+These are great for tasks like answering common questions or guiding users to the right page.

-HubSpot has also added AI-powered features.
-Most notably, you can now connect your bot to your Knowledge Base, so it can pull helpful articles instead of just sticking to the script.
+HubSpot has also added sophisticated AI-powered features.
+Most notably, you can connect your bot to your Knowledge Base, so it can pull helpful articles directly to assist your users.

 In contrast, HubSpot’s AI Assistants (or Copilots) are for internal use.
-These help your team draft emails, summarize content, or find info but they don’t power your customer-facing chatbot.
+These help your team draft emails, summarize content, or find info, providing a powerful internal boost while your customer-facing chatbot handles visitor queries.

-If you’re looking for smarter automation, tools like eesel AI go further.
-They can train on support tickets, internal docs, and over 100 sources, not just your HubSpot Knowledge Base, giving the bot more context and accuracy.
+If you're looking for even more specialized automation, tools like eesel AI can complement your setup.
+They can train on support tickets, internal docs, and over 100 sources, working alongside your HubSpot Knowledge Base to give the bot more context and accuracy.

 Knowledge source comparison:

-- HubSpot AI: Pulls only from your HubSpot KB articles.
+HubSpot AI: Pulls directly from your HubSpot KB articles, ensuring your official documentation is the primary source.

-- eesel AI: Pulls from help desks (like Zendesk, Intercom, Freshdesk), tickets, docs, FAQs, and wikis.
+eesel AI: Pulls from help desks (like Zendesk or Freshdesk), tickets, docs, FAQs, and wikis to supplement your existing data.

 Step-by-step guide to building your Hubspot AI chatbot